 This new approach will allow ELC to address a wider range of use-cases that are served by local wireless area networks relative to the existing (IEEE 802.11bb, IEEE 802.15.7 and IEEE 802.15.13) efforts.

-The key difference between the ITU-T G.9991 compared to the proposed IEEE 802.11 ELC amendment is the use of the IEEE 802.11 sub-7 GHz PHY and MAC which enable mobility and interoperability with other wireless local area networks.
+The added benefit of the IEEE 802.11 ELC amendment over ITU-T G.9991 is the use of the IEEE 802.11 MAC and PHY, which enable enhanced mobility, interoperability with other wireless local area networks and lower power consumption.
+Specifically, the proposed IEEE 802.11 ELC amendment uses the IEEE 802.11 sub-7 GHz MAC and PHY.
 Tighter integration with IEEE 802.11, coexistence and hand-over with other IEEE 802.11 systems will help to increase the ELC market by addressing additional applications.

 1.2.4 Technical Feasibility